SatelliteShorelines/SDS_Benchmark/submissions/team_UQMAO/README.md

 ## Additional information

-This algorithm is efficiency-focused to achieven global-implementation and sacrificed accuracy in several aspects including but not limited to: (1) Use annual composites; (2) Limit the number of images processed in a year to 100; (3) Not retrieving raw images and shoreline vector.

-Since all Landsat images were composited, this algorithm does not distinguish the satname for each shoreline position record.
+When comparing this algorithm to others:
+1.This algorithm is optimized for efficiency instead of accuracy to achieve global implementation so the entire workflow was based on GEE.
+Nothing except the final shoreline positions was downloaded;
+2.The algorithm retrieved annual shoreline position instead of instantaneous ones, so had much smaller temporal frequency;

-The tidal-correction in this algorithm was achieved through image-compositing, so the water level information was not used.
-But it may be necessary to use this information to transform the high-tide position from this algorithm to mean sea level in order to directly compare with other algorithms
+3.The algorithm retrieved shoreline at high tide instead of mean sea level with image compositing instead of tidal correction with water level data.
+But it may be necessary to use water level data to transform the high-tide position from this algorithm to mean sea level in order to directly compare with other algorithms
+, especially for TORREYPINES and TRUCVERT site.
+4.Since all Landsat images were composited, this algorithm does not distinguish the “satname” as an individual column in output files.